 PROCEDURE FOR APPLICATION:

-Applicants should submit a resume, a one-page narrative describing interest and experience, and the names of three references.
-Applications will be reviewed by Management Consultants for the Arts, an executive search firm working with the Museum’s President and search committee.
+Applications (including a cover letter, resume and the names of three references) as well as nominations and expressions of interest should be submitted to Management Consultants for the Arts, an executive search firm working with the Cantor Arts Center at Stanford University.
 Suggestions of candidates are welcome.